The Classics Reader

 English (this page) Greek

-The Classics Reader is a program for showing ancient classic texts, presenting the originals alongside with their translations in various languages.
-(See image on the right, for an example.)
+Classics Reader is a program for showing ancient classic texts, presenting the originals alongside with their translations in various languages.
+(See image on the right.)

-You can use this page to download the program, as well as find information about its features, both those currently implemented and those planned for the future.
+You can use this page to download the program, as well as find information about its features.

 Note: